jltsiren/gbz-base/GAF.md

 Paths are represented as [GFA](https://gfa-spec.github.io/GFA-spec/GFA1.html) walks.
 Reference graphs may have [pggname](https://github.com/jltsiren/pggname) stable names.

+**This is a draft.** The final version will be hosted in the vg repository.

 ## Overview

 GAF is a tab-delimited file format for sequence alignments to bidirected sequence graphs.